Reading books, watching youtube videos, searching the web…

 Paul Tudor Jones is highlighting this, saying if he has a strategy with a 5/1 risk to reward ratio – where he makes 5 times the amount he risked on winning trades – he only needs to win 20% of his trades to make a decent profit.
 He can lose money on 8 out of 10 trades and still be very successful.

 Most traders never take this into account.
 They think a strategy that wins lots of trades – like those advertised by trading bots – is their best bet for making money when, in reality, it means nothing if it has a low risk-to-reward ratio.

-Well, there you have it: 7 insightful cryptocurrency trading quotes.
+Well, there you have it: 7 insightful forex trading quotes.

 Hopefully, these quotes have given you a bit of insight into how the pro’s trade, and what you should and shouldn’t do when trading.
 More quote posts will be available in the future.